 Weight & Exercise

-While I was initially very concerned as it is below the weight gain of a typical pregnancy (12-15kg or 25-35 lbs), I later realized that this is simply a guideline and is not a target to hit if (a) you’re already eating healthy, (b) you’re not trying to lose weight, and (c) your baby is growing fine and everything is going well with your pregnancy.
-Depending on the guidelines you look at, a woman does not need to consume more calories in her first two trimesters, only an extra 200 calories per day in her last trimester, and it’s more important that she consumes a nutrient-dense diet.
-I dropped to my pre-pregnancy weight right after birth (57 kg or 126 lbs; I’m 1.7 m or 5′ 7″), and I credit this entirely to eating a very clean diet during my term.
+While I was initially very concerned as it was below the recommended weight gain of a typical pregnancy (12-15kg or 25-35 lbs), I later realized that this is simply a guideline and is not a target to hit if (a) you’re already eating healthy, (b) you’re not trying to lose weight, and (c) your baby is growing fine and everything is going well.
+The notion of “eating for two” is entirely false — based on NICE guidelines, a woman does not need to consume more calories in her first two trimesters, only an extra 200 calories per day in her last trimester, and it’s more important that she consumes quality food (via a nutrient-dense diet) vs. a high quantity of calories.

 Throughout my pregnancy, I did not have gestational diabetes, blood pressure issues, or preeclampsia, which can be common in the third trimester, and I credit a large part of this to my diet.
 I also did not have Group B Strep which is routinely tested between Weeks 35 and 37.

 Symptoms: Age Spots, Frequent Peeing, Round Ligament Pain

-At Month 6, I started to experience a sharp stabbing pain in the lower right side of my abdomen whenever Baby A stretched or kicked, and later my left side as well during my third trimester.
+At Month 6, I started to experience a very sharp stabbing pain in the lower right side of my abdomen whenever Baby A stretched or kicked, and later my left side as well in Months 7-9.
 As Baby A is a very active baby, this happened very often, and it was so painful at times that I thought my uterus was going to burst!!! 😱

 Leading to Birth

 Towards the end of my term, I became very tired.
 I could sleep for many hours and still feel tired in the day.
-My body would ache whenever I woke up, initially at my neck and back, and later spreading to my entire body in the final two weeks.
+My body would ache whenever I woke up, initially at my neck and back, and then later spreading to my body in the final two weeks.
 This would disappear 20-30 minutes after waking up.
-There were days when I literally felt like a 90-year-old woman in the morning!
+There were days when I literally felt like a 90-year-old in the morning!
 This is normal and due to the body producing relaxin, a hormone that loosens joints to prepare for delivery.

-These were all normal and were signs that my body was preparing itself for birth, which would happen soon enough. 🤣
+These were all normal and were signs that my body was preparing itself for birth, which would happen soon enough!!! 🤣